-Trump to become fan in chief at college football title game
+Trump cheered loudly at college football title game

-WASHINGTON (AP) — President Donald Trump will turn sports fan for an evening as he watches No. 1 Louisiana State University and No. 3 Clemson battle it out in the College Football Playoff Championship.
+NEW ORLEANS (AP) — President Donald Trump turned sports fan for an evening as he watched No. 1 Louisiana State University and No. 3 Clemson battle it out in the College Football Playoff championship.

-The game is set for the New Orleans Superdome on Monday night and Trump was flying down, accompanied by first lady Melania Trump.
+Trump flew to Louisiana for Monday’s night’s game at the Superdome in New Orleans, accompanied by first lady Melania Trump.

-As the couple departed the White House, Trump said the game is “something that a lot of people want to see.
-We look forward it.”
+“It’ll be a great game.
+It’ll be something that a lot of people want to see,” he said as the couple departed the White House.

+The president and first lady walked onto the field shortly before the game for the singing of the National Anthem.
+Fans from both teams cheered him loudly.
+Some greeted him with cheers of “USA, USA.”
+Others chanted, “Four more years.”

+The first couple left before the fourth quarter and the final score: LSU 42, Clemson 25.

+Trump was in friendly territory.
+He secured a nearly 20-point victory in Louisiana in the 2016 presidential election.

-Trump took in an LSU game in November when the team went up against Alabama.
+Trump is also familiar with the two teams.
+He took in an LSU game in November when the team went up against Alabama.

 He also met with many of Clemson’s coaches and players when they visited the White House in January 2019 after winning last season’s national championship.
 That visit occurred during a partial government shutdown.
 With much of the White House staff on furlough, Trump arranged for a fast food buffet of burgers and pizza.
 White House cups bearing the presidential seal held the fries.

-Monday’s game featuring two undefeated teams will offer Trump with a brief break from another turbulent period in his presidency as House Speaker Nancy Pelosi prepares to send two articles of impeachment to the Senate and tensions between the U.S. and Iran continue to simmer.
+Monday’s game featuring two undefeated teams offered Trump a brief break from another turbulent period in his presidency as House Speaker Nancy Pelosi prepares to send two articles of impeachment to the Senate and tensions between the U.S. and Iran continue to simmer.

-Sen. Lindsey Graham, R-S.C., who predicted a championship for Clemson, said he would fly to Louisiana with Trump aboard Air Force One to take in the game.
+Sen. Lindsey Graham, R-S.C., who predicted a championship for Clemson, flew with Trump aboard Air Force One to Louisiana for the game.
 Graham is an outspoken supporter of Trump who opposes the president’s impeachment.
+Sen. Tim Scott, R-S.C., also hitched a ride to the game.

 While Trump has routinely sparred with professional athletes during his time in office, college football has managed to avoid similar political controversies.